AEC Regent III RT: Media appearances

-In the 1963 British musical comedy film, Summer Holiday, Cliff Richard drives a converted RT bus to the south of France.
+In the 1963 British musical comedy film, Summer Holiday, Cliff Richard drives a converted RT bus to Athens.
 In April 1962 Associated British Picture Corporation of Elstree actually bought three used RTs (RT2305 (KGU334), RT2366 (KGU395), and RT4326 (NLE990)) from London Transport.
 They were all converted to look like RT1881 (with a fake registration number: WLB991) for filming different segments.

 In the 1973 James Bond film Live and Let Die, Bond commandeers an RT III during an escape.
 Stunts involving the bus included a 360-degree spin, and slicing the top deck off on a low bridge to stop the pursuers.

-An AEC Regent can be seen in the music video for the Madness single ‘Cardiac Arrest’.
+An AEC Regent can be seen in the music video for the Madness single "Cardiac Arrest" released in 1982.

 An AEC Regent III, as a 1950 version, makes its appearance in the 2001 film The Mummy Returns (even though the film was set in 1933).

 In 2003 three RT buses (RT2240, RT3882, and RT4497) were rebuilt into two triple-decker vehicles (one as a back-up during filming) (known as the Knight Bus) for the Harry Potter film Harry Potter and the Prisoner of Azkaban.